utshomax/postman-docs/src/pages/docs/collections/performance-testing/performance-test-metrics.md

 ## Viewing performance metrics

-During a performance test, all requests are sent from your computer where you are running the Postman desktop app.
 The **Summary** tab displays performance metrics in real time so you can observe how your API performs under load.

 <img alt="Viewing performance metrics" src="https://assets.postman.com/postman-docs/v10/performance-test-graph-v10-18a.jpg"/>